-Avantika conducts somatic workshops and yoga retreats for both dancers and non-dancers helping them to find the mind and body connection.
-Using a mindful and friendly approach for sensing the body.
-Her work has benefited many to attain a greater awareness and several other bodily developments.
+My goal is to equip everyone with full insight towards mind and body and value health and wellness in an experiential and primary way.
+Using a mindful and friendly approach for sensing the body, my work has benefited many to attain a greater awareness, better mobility, and several other bodily developments.

-She believes in precision and like using reference points from both philosophy and anatomy in her classes.
-She teaches traditional Ashtanga yoga, Hatha yoga, Vinyasa flow, Pranayama and Meditation, and Restorative forms of yoga besides Classical Ballet, Creative Movement and Cardio Barre.
+I share yoga philosophy, mindfulness tools, and body mapping whilst instructing traditional Ashtanga yoga, Hatha yoga, Vinyasa flow, Chakra healing, Reiki, Yin yoga, Pranayama and Meditation, and Restorative forms of yoga besides Classical Ballet, Creative (somatic) Movement and Cardio Barre.

-The classes explore mind and body connections, movement, use of breath, gravitational tools, internal sensing, self- inquiry, somatic dialogues, basics of anatomy, techniques for better awareness along with injury prevention and healing.
+Classes: Exploring mind and body connections, movement, use of breath, gravitational tools, transitions, internal sensing, self- inquiry, dialogues, somatic dialogues, re aligning, basics of anatomy, spinal health, techniques for better awareness along with injury prevention and healing.

-Her study in cultural studies had a huge impact on her work as an art practitioner and art maker.
-Avantika completed her thesis on the role of Ashtanga vinyasa yoga as a supportive practice to professional classical ballet dancers.
-Avantika also absorbed into topics on cultural identity through movement and innovative approaches to address cross-cultural embodiments of dance as an art form.
-Avantika has investigated my choreographic practice through various theories and mediums.
-For instance, Avantika had used William Forsythe’s approach of improvisational technologies to investigate movement.
-Currently she is significantly interested in hybridity concerning techniques and choreography.
-Having performed nationally and internationally at various platforms and presented her work in different sorts of spaces.
-Avantika has also been a part of projects based on site-specific installations, dialogues, film for both choreography and performance.
+My study in cultural studies has had a huge impact on my work as an art practitioner, art maker and human being.
+Being absorbed into topics on cultural identity through movement and innovative approaches to address cross-cultural embodiments of dance as an art form and also somatic practices in self development and healing processes has created a post-post modern approach to bringing fresh ideas in play through various theories and mediums.
+Currently I am significantly interested in hybridity concerning techniques and explorations.
+Having performed nationally and internationally at various platforms and presenting my work in different spaces globally, I continue projects based on site-specific installations, academic seminars, writing workshops, wellness dialogues, rehabilitation for all and film for both choreography and performance.